 - What will you be doing day to day?

-- What could the career journey look like at that organisation?
-Are there structured progression routes?
+- Are there structured progression routes?

-- Professional services and public practice.
+- Professional services and public practice:

+There are towns and cities all over the UK offering a rich mix of cultural and social experiences in addition to a range of great opportunities to chartered accountancy.
 Opportunities are not just limited to the UK, you can find ICAEW authorised employers in a range of international locations including Europe, the Middle East, Africa, South East Asia and China, to name just a few.

 Find an employer

 Don’t delay your search.
 Employers advertise a range of internship, placement and graduate opportunities, which you can search by location and type, so you’re bound to find an opportunity that’s right for you.

 Employers’ websites contain useful information and hints about their recruitment processes and the roles available.
 Found an employer but they’re not authorised by ICAEW?
 No problem, tell them to visit icaew.com/trainaca.
 Getting authorised can take as little as three weeks.

 Three years of training is integrated with studying the ACA.
 This means you get the best of both worlds; a real life experience in the workplace and a globally-recognised qualification.